Labor shortages are hampering public transportation systems, challenging the recovery of city life

 The shortage has cascaded into thousands of trips being delayed or canceled, but getting new operators trained takes between six and nine months.

-John Samuelsen, president of the Transport Workers Union of America, said the MTA, which is controlled by the state of New York, deserved blame for the shortage after letting the agency’s staff levels drop intentionally through attrition earlier in the pandemic.
+John Samuelsen, president of the Transport Workers Union of America, said the MTA, which is controlled by the state of New York, deserved blame for the shortage after intentionally letting the agency’s staff levels drop through attrition earlier in the pandemic.

 “Herein lies the freaking incredible genius of this bureaucratic mess that the MTA allowed itself to become,” he said.
-“They said it was nice to reduce head count to save a few pennies, but it was the ultimate penny-wise dollar foolish decision that they’ve ever made in their history, perhaps. … I distinguish New York from other cities because these are self-inflicted wounds that are not just part of the overall trend about worker shortages.”
+“They said it was nice to reduce head count to save a few pennies, but it was the ultimate penny-wise, dollar-foolish decision that they’ve ever made in their history, perhaps. … I distinguish New York from other cities because these are self-inflicted wounds that are not just part of the overall trend about worker shortages.”

 MTA chief executive Janno Lieber, who took over in July, has confirmed that the organization shed some 3,300 jobs earlier in the pandemic by eliminating positions with vacancies.
 The MTA said in a statement that it was “exhausting every avenue to quickly increase the number of available train crews.”